FortuneStreetModding/CommunityMaps/Hampelmann/README.md

 | 128 |     | Special bonus!
 You receive 55 times the number of shops you own in gold coins from the bank!                     |

 </details>

+### v2
+- increased starting money to 1750
+- replaced 1 property with a teleport (bank) on both islands
+- relocated an alley exit to help with path selection

 ### v1
 - Initial Release